Our Guide to SBA Loans and Grants for Women Business Owners

 - SBA Loans: The SBA offers small business loans for women, in addition to financing options for entrepreneurs in general.
 To learn about the SBA’s different loan programs, check out our overview here.

 Who Qualifies for SBA Grants for Women/SBA Loans for Women?

 To qualify for women business financing, you’ll need a favorable personal and business credit score.
 Before you apply, it might be beneficial to review your credit report to see if you meet the online lender’s score requirements.
 In addition, you’ll need a well-written business plan.
 This plan should outline income and expense projections, in addition to historical trends on your annual revenue.

 As part of the SBA Loan underwriting process, you’ll also need to explain how you’ll utilize the working capital.
 To do this, you may be required to create a 5-year revenue and expense projection estimation.
 For example, will you use the money for operational costs, such as marketing or payroll, or will you use it for collateral such as equipment or real estate?

 However, you plan to utilize the term loan could affect your ability to qualify.
 In general, asset-based requests are more secure.
 This is because the equipment or real estate you plan to purchase can be used as collateral.

 If you run a nonprofit organization, it’s important to note that you won’t qualify for SBA loans.

 How to Apply for SBA Loans

-Applying for a business loan or grant through the SBA can be a challenging endeavor, no matter who you are.
-If you’re a woman starting a new business or are trying to grow an existing company, start your application process by locating a lender in your area that works with the SBA.
+Applying for a business loan or grant money through the SBA can be a challenging endeavor, no matter who you are.
+If you’re a woman with a new business idea or want to grow an existing company, start by locating a lender in your area that works with the SBA.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.